 Fully loaded with pepper—140,000 pounds worth—the Rajah set off for America.
 No one had ever brought so much pepper to America before.
 The load the Rajah carried dwarfed any other shipments.
 There was a chance, Carnes feared, that so much pepper pouring onto the market at one time would kill the price.

 It did not.
 There are varying accounts of Carnes’ return.
 Some say he first stopped in New York to sell some of his cargo, setting the gossip in motion so that there was a huge clamor for his final arrival in Salem.
 Others make no mention of this.

-Carnes again kept his mouth shut about where had been, and he arranged a return trip.
-As he left the harbor, several other ships were dispatched by other owners to follow him and see where he went.
-The crafty Carnes eluded them, however, and return to Salem with another bonanza.
+Carnes again kept his mouth shut about where he had gone, and he arranged a return trip.
+As he left the harbor, several other shipowners sent ships to follow him and see where he went.
+The crafty Carnes eluded them, however, and returned to Salem with another bonanza.
 He had all but cornered the U.S. pepper trade.

-By his third trip, however, the secret was no longer secret.
+By his third trip, however, the secret had come out.
 Carnes found the ports in Sumatra crowded with competitors.
 It’s not clear how the others deduced the location.
-It’s possible one of the sailors on Carnes’ second trip paid closer attention to their destination, or it may have simply been discovered by asking around Sumatra.
+Perhaps one of the sailors on Carnes’ second trip paid closer attention to their destination, or it maybe someone found out by asking around Sumatra.

-Either way, Carnes’ journey kicked off an era of Salem being the world’s pepper capital that extended into the 1840s.
-Even well into the 1900s whole black pepper corns in places like Australia were known as Salem Pepper.
+Either way, Carnes’ journey kicked off an era when Salem reigned as the world’s pepper capital.
+It lasted into the 1840s.
+Even well into the 1900s, whole black peppercorns in places were known as Salem Pepper in places like Australia.